World Prematurity Day — November 17, 2018

-The NFI is pleased to announce that for the third year in a row the Leonard P. Zakim Bunker Hill Bridge in Boston, the birthplace of the NFI and headquarters to the National NIDCAP Training Center, will be illuminated in purple.
-In addition this year, Boston City Hall and the Kenneth F. Burns Memorial Bridge of Worcester/Shrewsbury will also be lit in purple to mark World Prematurity day.
+For the fourth year in a row the Leonard P. Zakim Bunker Hill Bridge in Boston, the birthplace of the NFI and headquarters to the National NIDCAP Training Center, was illuminated in purple.
+For the second year in a row, the Kenneth F. Burns Memorial Bridge of Worcester/Shrewsbury was lit in purple to mark World Prematurity day.

 Carolina NIDCAP Training Center

-Send us photos of how you, your nursery or your city/town celebrated WPD and helped to raise awareness of the prevalence of prematurity.
+- Please send us photos of how you, your nursery or your city/town celebrated WPD.
 We will post your images on our website.
-Send to: firstname.lastname@example.org
+Send to: email@example.com

 - Follow our posts on Pinterest